NSHipster/articles/2013-10-21-launch-arguments-and-environment-variables.md

 ### Core Data

 Of all of the system frameworks, Core Data may be the most in need of debugging.
-Managed objects passing across contexts and threads, and notifications firing with dazzingly fervor, there's too much going on to keep track of yourself.
+Managed objects passing across contexts and threads, and notifications firing with dazzlingly fervor, there's too much going on to keep track of yourself.
 Call in reinforcements with these essential launch arguments:

 #### SQL Debug